opennms-forge/onms-k8s-poc/README.md

 Ensure that [k8s/ingress.yaml](k8s/ingress.yaml) and `GF_SERVER_DOMAIN` within [k8s/kustomization.yaml](k8s/kustomization.yaml) use the correct domain for the hostnames.

-For testing purposes, use the following script to initialize the dependencies within Kubernetes (no need to update the `ExternalName` services, and the script generates the Truststore for you):
+For testing purposes, use the following script to initialize the dependencies within Kubernetes (no need to update the `ExternalName` services, and the script generates the Truststore for you, and it includes `cert-manager`):

 ```bash
 ./start-dependencies.sh
 ```

+> You should enable SSL Passthrough on your NGinx Ingress controller to let Strimzi works properly.

 Start the cluster in Azure: